 See uranium concentrate.

-- urine collector (personne chargée des prélèvements d’urine)
+- urine specimen collector (personne chargée du prélèvement des échantillons d’urine)

-With respect to fitness for duty, a trained person who instructs and assists workers at a urine collection site, who receives and makes an initial inspection of the specimen provided by workers, and who initiates and completes a custody control form.
+A trained person who instructs and assist workers at a urine collection site, receives the specimen provided by each worker and performs an initial inspection of that specimen, and initiates and completes a custody control form for that specimen.

 - usability (capacité d’utilisation)